 What if I’m traveling with special equipment?

 If you’ll be flying with any special equipment, such as sporting goods or musical instruments, you’ll want to contact British Airways directly before your flight to find out whether you will be subjected to any additional fees.
-British Airways is pretty good about accommodating these items, but their policies can vary depending on what type of special equipment you’re bringing.
+British Airways is pretty good about accommodating these items, but their policies can vary depending on what type of special equipment or special suitcases you’re bringing.

 What are the best ways to save on British Airways baggage fees?